Summary

 Primary care

-Musculoskeletal conditions are usually managed by general practitioners and allied health professionals.
+Musculoskeletal conditions are usually managed by general practitioners (GP) and allied health professionals.
 Treatment can include physical therapy, medicines (for pain and inflammation), self-management (such as diet and exercise), education on self-management and living with the condition, and referral to specialist care where necessary (WHO 2019).

 Hospital treatment

-People with musculoskeletal conditions that are very severe, or who require specialised treatment or surgery, may be admitted to hospital.
+People living with musculoskeletal conditions that are very severe, or who require specialised treatment or surgery, may be admitted to hospital.

 The rest of this section discusses hospitalisations with a musculoskeletal principal diagnosis, unless otherwise stated.
 However, charts and tables also include statistics for any diagnosis of a musculoskeletal condition.